Fishing Livelihoods Protected

 Our state-of-the-art hatchery system will also serve as an institute of research in partnership with local universities, offering invaluable experience for marine conservation students through a series of internship programs.

 How It Works?

-The core of this project is to ensure the longevity of Whitby’s fishing industry.
+The core of this project is to ensure the longevity of Yorkshire's lobster populations.
 We aim to provide a state-of-the-art hatchery system utilising the most up to date technologies.
 Rearing lobster eggs in a hatchery dramatically increases the chance of egg survival.
 The juvenile lobsters are then released back to the ocean to boost local lobster populations and maintain a healthy ecological balance into the future.

-We aim that this will in turn feed into the flourishing local lobster industry.
-Ensuring in Whitby and surrounding area we have a lobster fishing fleet which is sustainable for generations to come.
+We aim that this will in turn feed into the flourishing local lobster industry and a healthy marine environment.
+Ensuring Whitby and surrounding area will have a lobster population which is sustainable for generations to come.

 At the Whitby Hatchery we believe the work we would be doing carries ecology importance and public interest.
 Therefore, the Marine Discovery Centre will offer an education and interactive experience for all.
 We will showcase the story of the hatchery and the life history of the lobster a valuable and iconic species.
 Additionally, we will display an array of native marine species including octopus, lobsters, and other interesting and interactive creatures.